The amount of time we spend sitting has increased substantially over the past decade.

 As you have seen the main issue is too much sitting.

-Here are two quick hacks to get you standing more:
+Here are some quick hacks to get you standing more:

 Get a Standing Desk

 If you are someone who works at a desk all day, you can try to purchase a standing desk.
 You can get some desks that electronically raise and lower depending on whether you want to be seated or standing.